- What is Speedballing?

-An addiction and chemical dependence can be formed from any drug that has addictive potential, not only illicit street drugs.
-Those who are prescribed medications by doctors or other healthcare professionals legitimately can also be at risk for misuse, which can quickly become addictions of their own if the signs aren’t recognized quickly.
+An addiction and chemical dependence can be formed from any drug with addictive potential, not only illicit street drugs.
+Those prescribed medications by doctors or other healthcare professionals legitimately can also be at risk for misuse, which can quickly become addictions of their own if the signs aren’t recognized quickly.

-One popular group of drugs that are widely abused are stimulants.
-This drug type is made up of drugs that act on the central nervous system to increase its activity, and not only includes drugs like cocaine and crystal meth, but also prescription drugs like Adderall and Ritalin.
-Those using stimulants will often experience increased brain and nervous activity, far less sleep, sharper focus, and elevated heart rate, blood pressure, and respiration rates.
+One popular group of drugs that are widely abused is stimulants.
+This drug type is made up of drugs that act on the central nervous system to increase its activity, including illicit drugs like cocaine and crystal meth and prescription drugs like Adderall and Ritalin.
+Those who use stimulants will often experience increased brain and nervous activity, far less sleep, sharper focus, and elevated heart rate, blood pressure, and respiration rates.

 Even more popular and dangerous than stimulants are opioids, or drugs derived from the common opium poppy.
-Opioids are some of the most powerful painkillers and depressant drugs that have been created and include heroin, fentanyl, oxycodone, morphine, and Dilaudid.
-These drugs slow the body down significantly, reducing heart rate, blood pressure, causing respiratory depression, intense sleepiness, and often a large reduction in coordination.
+Opioids are some of the most powerful painkillers and depressant drugs, including heroin, fentanyl, oxycodone, morphine, and Dilaudid.
+These drugs slow the body down significantly, reducing heart rate and blood pressure, causing respiratory depression, intense sleepiness, and often a large reduction in coordination.

 What is Speedballing?

-Speedballing is a form of polysubstance abuse where an individual mixes a dose of an opioid, usually heroin, with a dose of a stimulant, which is usually cocaine, though amphetamine and methamphetamine are also known to be used.
-The two substances are combined, then either snorted or injected directly into the bloodstream.
-This is usually done for one of two reasons, the first is that they are seeking a stronger effect, and the other is that the combination can also extend the duration.
+Speedballing is a form of polysubstance abuse where an individual mixes a dose of an opioid, usually heroin, with a dose of a stimulant, usually cocaine, though amphetamine and methamphetamine are also known to be used.
+The two substances are combined, then snorted or injected directly into the bloodstream.
+This is usually done for one of two reasons.
+The first is that they seek a stronger effect, and the other is that the combination can extend the duration.

 While either drug used in the speedballing mixture is incredibly dangerous, addictive, and even potentially deadly on its own, combining them can often lead to amplified risks and unpredictable situations.
 For example, heroin is known for slowing down breathing, while cocaine increases the body’s demand for oxygen.
 This can create the potential for a wide variety of dangers and risks for those that simultaneously use the drugs required for speedballing.

-Cocaine is a very powerful stimulant and has many various effects that are experienced by those who use it.
+Cocaine is a powerful stimulant with various effects experienced by those who use it.
 The effects are due to the powerful way that cocaine alters the activity of the central nervous system and speeds it up.

-There a several effects that it produces in the body as well as in the brain, including:
+There are several effects that cocaine produces in the body and the brain, including:

 - Rush of euphoria